Applicants Needed For Orange County

 Contact: Tara May, Deputy Clerk to the Board (919) 245-2125

-ORANGE COUNTY, NC (July 13, 2022) – One way residents can have a positive impact on the future of Orange County is to serve on a volunteer board or commission.
+ORANGE COUNTY, NC (January 9, 2023) – One of the ways residents can have a positive impact on the future of Orange County is to serve on a volunteer board or commission.

 The Orange County Board of Commissioners is currently recruiting applicants for the following boards and commissions:

 Affordable Housing Advisory Board – The Affordable Housing Advisory Board prioritizes affordable housing needs and assesses project proposals.
 The board also publicizes the County’s housing objectives, monitors the progress of local housing programs, explores new funding opportunities, and works to increase the community’s awareness of, understanding of, commitment to, and involvement in producing attractive affordable housing.
 This board typically meets on the second Tuesday of each month at 6:00 pm.
 There are currently five (5) at-large vacancies.